April 7, 2026 · SRP Election Results

 Energy Freedom Team

-• Candidates: John & Sara Travise — SRP customers, solar homeowners, District 6 residents
+• Candidates: John & Sara Travise - SRP customers, solar homeowners, your neighbors

 • Goal: Customer accountability, water conservation, data center transparency